winglang/gtm/docs/use-cases/vite.md

 0.33.40
 ```

-And then created a new project using the `react-vite-websockets` quickstart:
+And then created a new project using the `react-vite` quickstart:

 ```bash
 $ mkdir my-awsome-site